-Johns Hopkins orthopaedic specialists in Bethesda and Washington, D.C., bring the quality of care you expect from Johns Hopkins to the national capital region.
-We provide patients with the best care for musculoskeletal and spinal conditions, including sports injuries, disc herniations, hip and knee problems, and much more.
+Johns Hopkins orthopaedic specialists in Bethesda, Maryland, and Washington, D.C., provide patients with the best care for musculoskeletal and other bone and joint conditions, including sports injuries, back and neck problems, hip and knee issues, hand and wrist pain, bone tumors and much more.

 Why Choose Johns Hopkins Orthopaedics

-- We work closely with physical therapists, rehabilitation physicians and interventional pain management specialists to ensure you have the best chance of recovery before surgery is considered.
+- We work closely with physical therapists, rehabilitation physicians, interventional pain management and other specialists to ensure you have the best chance of recovery before surgery is considered.

-- If surgery is needed, we use minimally invasive and image-guided techniques to avoid collateral tissue damage, improve recovery times and reduce complications.
+- If surgery is needed, we use minimally invasive, image-guided techniques to minimize tissue damage, improve recovery and reduce complications.

-- To ensure that your referring physician remains aware of your progress, we promptly send letters, consultation notes and copies of all follow-up notes — on the day of your visit — so that we can continue to coordinate care.
+- We keep your referring physician aware of your progress by sharing consultation and follow-up notes, so that we continue to coordinate care.